Our research of Space Stocks in 2022 changes relative to macro market conditions, and individual company innovation and commercial activity.

-Space as an investing sector is mostly built on aerospace, but pure space companies are making progress with business models, products and services that are far apart from tradition aerospace.
+Space was built on aerospace, and now space companies are making rapid progress with new business models, products and services, that are far apart and above from traditional aerospace.

-As with any stock, research is the key; space is an emerging market, yet we have the cycles of previous emerging markets and alternative asset classes to benchmark on.
+As with any stock, understanding the fundamentals is key; space is an emerging market, yet we have to contend with conflicting, complimentary, or competing cycles of markets and alternative asset classes.

 Interested?
 Fill in the form below, or Contact us directly.

-Our strategy for investing in space is based on:
+Our strategy for investing in space stocks and SPACs is based on:

 Our research includes analysing which aerospace and space companies are active in keeping up with the latest space race.